 Core Curriculum

 Curriculum areas of emphasis consist of core courses, and electives.
-Core courses include the following:
+Core courses cover four areas of knowledge: Groundwater, Surface Water, Chemistry, and Contaminant Fate and Transport.
+Courses that meet core requirements in these four areas include the following: